Humanitarian Action Leadership Curriculum

 Instructor: Daryl Yoder Bontrager and Brenda Phillips

-HAL Collaborative Sector Analysis and Assessment HAL520 (3 SH)
+HAL Collaborative Stakeholder Analysis and Assessment HAL520 (3 SH)

 Successful engagement in humanitarian landscapes requires an understanding of the big picture at the community, regional and national levels.
 In this course emphasis will be placed on processes and tools to create a robust and holistic picture of assets, needs and opportunities.
 Major sectors addressed include civil, economic, educational, engineering, governmental, health, housing, natural science and social science.
 A focus on the world view and values of each sector enables the student to understand, work with and create partnerships between sectors with potentially cross cutting approaches to reach similar goals.

 Individuals and communities in crisis experience intense trauma and are amazingly resilient.
 Leaders in the humanitarian context must be equipped to understand and work within these complexities for themselves, the people they lead and the communities to which they respond.
 Individual and community assets and resilience will be studied as means of transforming trauma and enhancing psychosocial well-being within, but mainly after, complex violence and disaster situations.
 Students will be equipped to work with communities to recognize and build on their resilience as well as name and respond to the trauma experienced.